h1romas4/libymfm.wasm/README.md

 ## Build

-Build require Rust rustc 1.56.1 (Currently, Rust 1.57 and above will cause a link error)
+Build require Rust rustc 1.56.1 (Currently, Rust 1.57 and above will cause a link error and It does not work with wasi-sdk-14)

 `Cargo.toml`